1. She might be trying to move forward.

 How to handle it?
 This one is unfortunate.
 However, you cannot take away the agency of another person.
 You can find out what’s appropriate for your family and go from there.

 What’s important is that you show the birth mom love.
+Birth moms might pull away but don’t be afraid to show love.
 You tell your child that she loves him, but the way she’s living is keeping her away.
 Tell him that she’s still a good person and mean it.
 If a child believes there is something wrong with one parent, he will believe there is something wrong with him.

 4. Sometimes, life gets busy—and that’s OK!

 I went from weekly updates via texts, calls, pictures, emails, Facebook, blog, etc, to not talking to my adoptive couple for a month simply from life getting busy.
-We were all in school, finals were all lined up with one another, I was dating, eventually planning a wedding, having a child and taking care of a newborn, and so on and so forth.
+We were all in school, finals were all lined up with one another, I was dating, eventually planning a wedding, having a child and taking care of a newborn, and so on.
 Life got busy, quickly.

 I still thought about my birth son daily, I always have and always will.
 I still love him, I still miss him.
 But life is busy, and I don’t need to see him every day.
 I don’t need the constant reminder that I made the right decision by placing him.
 I trust that he’s happy and I trust that he knows I love him.